Jacobbishopxy/industrial-io/README.md

-# Toy Graph
+# IndustrialIO

-A demo of using MongoDB as Graph Database
+An industrial chain app by using MongoDB as Graph Database

 ## Concepts